jbodah/quotes/README.md

 Some of my favorite software quotes

+"In my experience, you either have encapsulation and abstraction or you have neither.
+There is no middle ground." - Steve McConnell, Code Complete

 "The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application" - Justin Meyer, JavaScriptMVC